cisco-ie/pipeline-gnmi/README.md

 3) Acquired via `go get github.com/cisco-ie/pipeline-gnmi` to be located in `$GOPATH/bin`

 ## Configuration
-`pipeline` configuration support is maintained and detailed in the [original README](README-PIPELINE.md).
+pipeline configuration support is maintained and detailed in the [original README](README-PIPELINE.md).
 Sample configuration is supplied as [pipeline.conf](pipeline.conf).

 ### gNMI Support
-This version of pipeline introduces support for [gNMI](https://github.com/openconfig/reference/tree/master/rpc/gnmi). gNMI is a standardized and cross-platform protocol for network management and telemetry. gNMI does not require prior sensor path configuration on the target device, merely enabling gRPC/gNMI is enough.
+This project introduces support for [gNMI](https://github.com/openconfig/reference/tree/master/rpc/gnmi). gNMI is a standardized and cross-platform protocol for network management and telemetry. gNMI does not require prior sensor path configuration on the target device, merely enabling gRPC/gNMI is enough.
 Sensor paths are requested by the collector (e.g. pipeline).
 Subscription type (interval, on-change, target-defined) can be specified per path.

 Filtering of retrieved sensor values can be done directly at the input stage through selectors in the configuration file,